 1. Installing a dust port

 The simplest way to suction any residual dust away from your table saw is by installing a dust collector.
-Newer models should have these built-in already, but older models may require a little bit of tinkering in order to get the dust port installed correctly.
+Newer models should have these built-in already, but older models may require a little bit of tinkering to get the dust port installed correctly.

 2. Filling any gaps

-You might be surprised to learn that most dust-collection inefficiencies are caused by gaps, whether you’ve installed your own dust port or rely on the built-in port for dust cleanup.
+You might be surprised to learn that most dust-collection inefficiencies are caused by gaps, whether you’ve installed your dust port or rely on the built-in port for dust cleanup.
 Since the shop vac’s suction hose relies heavily on there being no holes or gaps where air can seep through, it only makes sense that you keep the dust-collection port as airtight as possible.